Berachampa: History

-The Vidyadhari River, which flows through the area, has been part of local life since time immemorial.
+The Bidyadhari River, which flows through the area, has been part of local life since time immemorial.
 The river was a major navigation route for early civilisations.
-In the 3rd century BC, the nearby river port of Chandraketugarh was on the banks of this river.
+In the 3rd century BCE, the nearby river port of Chandraketugarh was on the banks of this river.
 There are still signs of that era, and efforts are on near Berachampa to find more evidence of a lost civilization, possibly Mauryan.
 The source of the river is near Haringhata in Nadia.
 Later it meets the Raimangal at the confluence of Sundarbans.

 Near Berachampa, there is the archeological site of Chandraketugarh, thought to be a part of the ancient kingdom Gangaridai that was first described by Ptolemy.
-The history of Chandraketugarh dates back to almost the 3rd century BC, during the pre-Mauryan era.
+The history of Chandraketugarh dates back to almost the 3rd century BCE, during the pre-Mauryan era.
 Artefacts suggest that the site was continuously inhabited and flourished through the Shunga-Kushana period, onwards through the Gupta period and finally into the Pala-Sena period.
 Archaeological studies suggest that Chandraketugarh was an important town and a port city.
 It had a high encircling wall complete with a rampart and moat.
 The residents were involved in various crafts and mercantile activities.
 Although the religious inclinations of the people are unclear, hints of the beginning of some future cults can be seen in the artefacts.
 Some of the potteries carry inscriptions in Kharoshthi and Brahmi scripts.

 After these periods, there was no such example of any other civilization on the ruin of Chandraketugarh.
 Anyway, the history of Berachampa was same as the History of Bengal.
 The Deva dynasty, Ilyas Shahi dynasty, Ganesha dynasty and Hussain Shahi dynasty ruled this region finally before Mughal period started.

 After these periods, there was no such example of any other civilization on the ruin of Chandraketugarh.
 Anyway, the history of Berachampa was same as the History of Bengal.
 The Deva dynasty, Ilyas Shahi dynasty, Ganesha dynasty and Hussain Shahi dynasty ruled this region finally before Mughal period started.

 After the Battle of Plassey, the region came under British control and was a part of British India Bengal Presidency until India got its independence in 1947.
 The area was heavily used in the initial days of British occupancy for Indigo farming as the area is known to be full of highly fertile farming lands.

 This region witnessed migrations of Hindus and Muslims due to 1947 partition struggle and during 1971 Bangladesh Liberation War.